polymorpher/one-wallet/wiki/README.md

 <a name="f8">[8]</a>: Collision to previously used code would still occur, since there are only 1,000,000 codes available for a 6-digit OTP code.
 However, such collision would not be based on any tractable pattern.

-##### Enhanced Security Mode
+##### Composable Authentication

-In Enhanced Security Mode, we use one or more additional counter-based OTP Seeds to configure the Authenticator, and generate associated OTP Merkle Tree accordingly.
+In Composable Authentication, we use one or more additional counter-based OTP Seeds to configure the Authenticator, and generate associated OTP Merkle Tree accordingly.
 Different security levels may require different numbers of conseuctive OTPs to be provided to confirm a transaction.
 Thus, the OTPs must be first grouped together into n-tuples before being hashed and used as the leaves to generate the Merkle Tree, where n is the number of consecutive OTPs required.

 #### Authenticator